spartan782/ELK-stack-deployment-py/README.md

 This script is still very new and has planned updates to make the installation process more fluid.

 It is intended for this script to be scaleable for any number of boxes to be added to the sensor platform.
 It useses a python ssh module (paramiko) to install and setup all software required on each box remotely.
-Threading will be added in the future to help speed up larger installations.
 The script has 3 different boxes it defines as making up the sensor platform.

 1. Sensor Box (includes bro, suricata, netsniff-ng/stenographer)
   * This box will require a capture interface or multiple capture interfaces.